Chatham Anglers: The 1980s and a second championship

 Lyons again skippered Chatham to a first-place finish in 1980 before succumbing to Falmouth in the championship series.
-The 1980 A's starred CCBL Hall of Fame outfielder Jim Sherman, a league all-star who batted .339 on the season and returned to Chatham in 1981 and enjoy another all-star season, batting .335.
+The 1980 A's starred CCBL Hall of Famers Glenn Davis, who batted .377 on the season, and Jim Sherman, who batted .339 and returned to Chatham in 1981 and enjoy another all-star season, batting .335.

 In 1982, skipper Ed Lyons announced mid-season that he would be retiring after the summer.
 Lyons had managed six seasons at Wareham in the early 1970s, and was now in his seventh season with Chatham, but had yet to win a league title.
 Lyons' 1982 A's finished the regular season in fourth place with a pedestrian 20–21–1 record, having slipped into the playoffs on the final day of the season with a victory over Orleans.
 The team starred future major league all-star Kevin Seitzer, who hit .291 on the season and .677 in the playoffs, slugger Billy Merrifield, who clouted eight homers on the season, team MVP Brett Elbin, all-star centerfielder Greg Schuler, and the league's Outstanding Pro Prospect, pitcher Gary Kanwisher, who led the league with a 1.57 ERA.
 Lyons' staff included young third base coach John Schiffner.
 The A's matched up against first place Wareham in the playoff semi-finals, and promptly disposed of the Gatemen in two games.

 In the championship series, Chatham met up with Hyannis in a best three-out-of-five title tilt.
 The A's went on the road for Game 1, and came away with a tight 5–4 win in 11 innings.
 Game 2 at Veterans Field also went to extra frames, with the Mets taking a 4–3 lead in the 11th, but the home club tied it in the bottom half, and then took the lead in the 12th to win by another 5–4 tally.
 Reliever Kurt Lundgren got the win in both games, coming on in the eighth inning of Game 1, then in the 12th inning of Game 2 to nail it down after starter Kanwisher held the mound through eleven.
 After two nail-biters, Game 3 at McKeon Park was a runaway.
 The A's led off the game with a dinger by Elbin and another by Merrifield, scoring four runs in the first for starter Jeff Brewer, and never looked back.
 Brewer tossed a complete game four-hitter, and the A's pummeled the Mets, 9–0, to complete the three-game sweep and claim Chatham's second league crown.